SciProgCentre/kmath-polynomial/docs/polynomials.md

     1. If there is a numbering of variables, monomial signature can be represented as a sequence describing powers of the variables.
 I.e. signature $x_0^{d_0} \dots x_n^{d_n}$ can be represented as a finite sequence  $(d_0; \dots; d_n)$.
 To forbid signature representation ambiguity, $d_n$ must not be zero.
     2. If variables are represented as just plain objects ("labels"), then monomial signature can also be represented as a matching of each appeared variable with its power in the monomial.
 I.e. signature $x_0^{d_0} \dots x_n^{d_n}$ can be represented as a finite matching $(x_0 \to d_1; \dots; x_n \to d_n)$, and signature $a^2 b^3 d c^2$ can be represented as a matching $(a \to 2; b \to 3; d \to 1; c \to 2)$.
 To forbid signature representation ambiguity, all matched values ( $d_i$ in the first example) must not be zero.

 All the three approaches are implemented by "list", "numbered", and "labeled" versions of polynomials and polynomial spaces respectively.
-Whereas all rational functions are represented as fractions with corresponding polynomial numerator and denominator, and rational functions' spaces are implemented in the same way as usual field of rational numbers (or more precisely, as any field of fractions over integral domain) should be implemented.
+Whereas all rational functions are represented as fractions with corresponding polynomial numerator and denominator, and rational functions' spaces are implemented in the same way as a usual field of rational numbers (or more precisely, as any field of fractions over an integral domain) should be implemented.

 ## Concrete realizations